-The first time a new customer finds their shatavari powder order at their door, it’s easy to wonder “so what do I do now?”.
+The first time a new customer finds their shatavari powder order at their door, it’s easy to wonder what to do next.
 Unless you regularly take natural supplements, you likely don’t handle powders very often.
-Dosing, preparation, and consumption may seem a little daunting.
+Dosing, preparation of shatavari powder (usually from the root, rhizomes, or stem), and consumption may seem a little daunting.
 Fortunately, with a little research, you’ll find that you can find a shatavari consumption method that you enjoy.

 Shatavari and Heat